Quick Answer

 Job Opportunities and Earnings

-Common roles available after the qualification include business administrator, office coordinator, executive assistant, operations support officer, and project coordinator.
+Common roles after completing the qualification include business administrator, office coordinator, executive assistant, operations support officer, and project coordinator.
 These roles exist across government, corporate, not-for-profit, health, education, and professional services.

 Typical Certificate IV in Business salary expectations sit between $55,000 and $70,000 annually, depending on the role and industry.

-It helps you move from entry-level work into coordinator or team support roles, creating a pathway into supervisory positions or further study.
+The qualification moves you from entry-level work into coordinator or team support roles, creating a clear pathway into supervisory positions or further study.

 Employer Perspective

 Managers value this qualification because it produces staff who can plan, communicate, follow procedures, and work independently.
 It demonstrates capability rather than just potential.
-In many sectors, the qualification is preferred — and sometimes mandatory.
+In many sectors, the qualification is preferred — and sometimes mandatory — for business support roles.

 Why 2025/26 Is a Good Time to Study

 Business services continue to expand as the Australian economy shifts further towards service-based industries.
-Employers increasingly expect structured training and digital capability, making formal qualifications more valuable.
+Employers increasingly expect structured training and digital capability, making formal qualifications more valuable than ever for career progression.

 Career Pathways After Finishing

-You can progress to the Diploma of Business, the Diploma of Leadership and Management, or use the qualification as credit towards university.
-Many learners move into coordinator or specialist roles within 12–24 months.
+You can progress to the Diploma of Business, the Diploma of Leadership and Management, or use the qualification as credit towards university study.
+Many learners move into coordinator or specialist roles within 12 to 24 months of completing the qualification.

 The Added Value of Traineeships

 Traineeships allow you to earn a wage while completing your qualification.
-If you’re unfamiliar with the process, here's how traineeships work.
+If you're unfamiliar with the process, here's how traineeships work in 2025/26.

-NSW new-entrant traineeships commenced before June 2026 may be fee-free, with other states offering similar subsidies.
-This significantly increases the value of the qualification.
+NSW new-entrant traineeships commenced before June 2026 may be fee-free under the Smart and Skilled program.
+Other states offer similar subsidies.
+This significantly increases the value of the qualification for eligible learners.

 Final Verdict: Is It Worth It?

-The Certificate IV in Business is worth it if you're entering business support roles, need formal recognition for your skills, or want a practical qualification that opens doors.
+The Certificate IV in Business is worth it if you're entering business support roles, need formal recognition for your skills, or want a practical qualification that opens doors across every Australian industry.

 Next Steps